SueHeir/lightyear-menu/README.md

 running with -- server only runs server code in terminal, and auto starts server

+running with -- full starts a client and server, which communicate via crossbeam messages

 # Not Working Part

-running with -- full starts a client and server, which communicate via crossbeam messages
+steam connections